 Mustered In: 1/1 or 4/6/64 Peoria, Peoria Co.
 IL

 Highest Rank: Cpl.

-Louis C. Ruble was born in Clinton, Ohio 4/19/46.
-All that is known about his birth family is that his Arkansas-born fathers’ name was Martin.
-In early 1864 the 5’3” teenage farm boy entered the U.S. Army.
-It appears he either enrolled under the name “Louis” or, at some point while in the service the spelling on his first name was changed.
+In early 1864 Lewis, a 5’3” teenage farm boy, entered the U.S. Army.
+It appears he either enrolled under the name “Louis” or, at some point while in the service the spelling of his first name was changed.
 This secondary spelling would remain with him into his later years.
-Significant to Lewis/Louis’ military tenure is that late in 1864 his Company B was consolidated into Company A. At that time it appears private Ruble advanced to the rank of corporal, one which he would maintain until final muster.
+Significant to Lewis/Louis’ military tenure is that late in 1864 his Company “B” was consolidated into Company “A”.
+At that time it appears Private Ruble promoted to corporal, the rank which he would maintain until final muster.

 Lewis Ruble was Post Commander in 1911.